 We ensure you’re valued, encouraged and supported throughout your time studying at Moorlands College.
 Discover more about our Learning Assistance, Chaplaincy and Student Mentoring here.

 Personal tutoring and tutor groups

-If you’re a Foundation Year or Christchurch campus-based student, you’ll be in a tutor group with students from all years, giving you a diverse, prayerful, support network during your studies.
+If you’re a Foundation Year or campus-based student, you’ll be in a tutor group with students from all years, giving you a diverse, prayerful, support network during your studies.
 You’ll meet regularly during term time, and enjoy activities such as beach walks, river boating and volleyball competitions.

 Our Chaplains work alongside other team members at Moorlands College, offering spiritual support, pastoral care and moral guidance for students.

 They provide a confidential pastoral care service for those who wish to book appointments aiming to assist students work through issues in a holistic manner and encouraging them to develop greater resilience and spiritual growth in Christ.

 The Chaplains are available during the college term time for students across all centres and programmes.
 They help people make their own choices, whilst walking alongside them through issues such as relationships, mental health, guidance and calling.